 IEEE Council on Superconductivity (CSC-41) The field of interest of the Council and its activities and programs shall be to cover the science and technology of superconductors and their applications, including materials and their applications for electronics, magnetics, and power systems, where the superconductor properties are central to the application.
 Super-conducting electronic applications will include both analog and digital circuits and systems.
 Power applications will include the generation, storage, transmission, and use of electric power.
 (Updated February 2006)

-IEEE Systems Council (SysC-45) This Council integrates IEEE activities regarding aspects of multiple disciplines and specialty areas associated with the engineering of systems.
-This Council covers, but is not limited to, the following: Systems engineering, education, standards, processes, and methodologies; modeling, simulation, and integration related to design, testing, production, and support; design aspects for robust design, human factors, safety, security, and usability; transition of products from design to production, deployment, and use; quality control and system management; program/product/project management interactions; risk management; systems architecture.
-(Updated June 2005)
+IEEE Systems Council (SysC-45) The Systems Council integrates IEEE activities regarding aspects of multiple disciplines and specialty areas of systems engineering, and covers, but is not limited to, systems engineering, education, standards, processes, methodologies; systems modeling, simulation, integration, resilience; robust design, safety & human factors, security, usability, environmental; product transition: design, production, test, deployment, disposal; program/project management; quality assurance; mission assurance; requirements development & management; risk management; systems architecture; systems-of-systems.
+The council sponsors the annual International Systems Conference.
+(Updated July 2013)

 IEEE Technology Management Council (TMC-14) The field of interest of the Technology Management Council encompasses the management sciences and practices applicable to individuals engaged in or overseeing the management of engineering, technology, innovation, and entrepreneurship in a global environment.
 The Council provides the tools for advancing the careers of technology and innovation managers, technology professionals transitioning to management, and technology professionals with an understanding of management issues.
 (Updated November 2011)